martialbb/genascope-backend/app/repositories/README.md

 # Repository Layer Architecture

-This folder contains the repository layer for the CancerGenix backend application.
+This folder contains the repository layer for the Genascope backend application.
 The repository layer is responsible for data access and abstraction of the database operations.

 ## Repository Layer Responsibilities